FernandoBasso/ReadTheDocs-Dev-How-To/README.md

 ## Branching and Publishing

-**NOTE** This is a work in progress and the things described below are an attempt to see how the workflow holds up in the long run
+**NOTE** This is a work in progress and the things described below are an attempt to see how the workflow holds up in the long run.

-So far the two branches used for deploying to Read The Docs are `main` and `stage`.
+So far the two branches used for deploying to Read The Docs are `stage` and `main`.
 Generally, I try something on `stage` first and if things work (no extension is missing, some Sphinx syntax I tried does work, etc.) then I update `main` too.